Sen. Thom Tillis says North Carolina's mail-in voting changes pose 'grave concerns'

 Lt.
 Gov. Dan Forest, a Republican who is running against the state’s Democratic Gov. Roy Cooper, also voiced his concerns over the changes and has asked the Trump administration to investigate state Democrats over the issue.

-North Carolina Attorney General Josh Stein called Republicans’ protestations “political theater at its most destructive. ...The Republican Party needs to start respecting democracy, instead of undermining it,” he told the News & Observer.
+North Carolina Attorney General Josh Stein, a Democrat, called Republicans’ protestations “political theater at its most destructive. ...The Republican Party needs to start respecting democracy, instead of undermining it,” he told the News & Observer.

 CLICK HERE TO GET THE FOX NEWS APP